scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 #### Path Reversal {#reverse}

 When a destination endpoint receives a SCION packet, it can use the path information in the SCION header for sending the reply packets.
-For this, the destination endpoint must perform the following steps:
+For this, the destination endpoint MUST perform the following steps:

 1. Reverse the order of the info fields;
 2. Reverse the order of the hop fields;